perryflynn/parallels-shell-extensions/README.md

 * Fake home directory for all config files (manipulates $HOME)
 * Default vim configuration
-* ~/bin/ folder for user defined scripts/binaries
+* ~/bin/ folder for user defined scripts/binaries in $PATH
 * ~/html/ symlink to /httpdocs/

 More ideas?
 Feel free to make a pull request!